Adaptive Visuo-Tactile Fusion with Predictive Force Attention for Dexterous Manipulation: EXPERIMENTS

 \subsection{Analysis of Attention}

-We visualize the attention weights at different steps across all tasks, as shown in \figmk\ref{fig:tasks}.
-For all tasks, during the reaching stages, more attention is given to the visual features.
-As the hand manipulates the object, the attention shifts toward the tactile features.
-We also observe that, especially in the reorientation task, which involves multiple instances of reaching and reorientation, \textit{Ours} adjusts attention weights appropriately as the stage changes.
-This suggests that our policy effectively distributes attention to different modalities at various stages to complete the tasks.
+We visualize the attention weights across different steps, as shown in \figmk\ref{fig:tasks}.
+For all tasks, during the reaching stages, more attention is given to the visual, as the hand manipulates the object, the attention shifts towards the tactile, indicating effective attention adjustment.
+However, we observe that the changes in attention weights for the reorientation task are not substantial.
+Tactile features indeed gain more attention during contact, but visual attention remains relatively high.
+This is likely due to the importance of visual features not only during reaching but also throughout manipulation, as tasks like reorientation require vision to assess whether the object has been rotated to the correct angle.